Aider-AI/aider/benchmark/README.md

 ## Limitations, notes

-- Benchmarking all 133 exercises against Claude 3.5 Sonnet will cost about $4.
 - Contributions of benchmark results are welcome!
 Submit results by opening a PR with edits to the [aider leaderboard data files](https://github.com/Aider-AI/aider/blob/main/aider/website/_data/).
 - These scripts are not intended for use by typical aider end users.